What is an implantable cardioverter-defibrillator?

 Why might I need an ICD?

-Ventricular fibrillation is when the heart’s normal electrical system becomes unsteady and causes the heart to beat very fast and unevenly within the ventricles.
-The heart just quivers, and little or no blood is pumped to the body or the brain.
-A person who is having ventricular fibrillation usually passes out very quickly.
-Unless treatment is given within 5 to 10 minutes, ventricular fibrillation causes death.
+Ventricular fibrillation is when the bottom chambers of your heart (the ventricles) beat very fast and unevenly (called fibrillation).
+The heart just quivers, and little or no blood is pumped to the body and brain.
+A person who is having this type of arrhythmia usually passes out.
+To prevent death, a person having ventricular fibrillation needs treatment as soon as possible, within a few minutes.

 How does the ICD work?

 The ICD constantly keeps track of your heart rhythm.
-If your heart is beating too fast, it delivers the treatment programmed by your doctor.
+If your heart beat becomes life-threatening, the ICD delivers the treatment programmed by your doctor.
 The ICD can do several things:

 - Pacing: If you have ventricular tachycardia that isn't too severe, the ICD can deliver several pacing signals in a row.
 When those signals stop, the heart may go back to a normal rhythm.